PSA Set Registry Rules

 Buying and Selling Policy

-The PSA Set Registry is to be used to list collections of cards and tickets.
+The PSA Set Registry is to be used to list collections of PSA graded cards and tickets.
 By the sheer nature of the Registry, items listed are invariably bought and sold.
 However, using terminology such as "for sale or trade," "auction1107," or listing an item with a sale price is not permitted.
 In addition, posting commerce website addresses is also not permitted.
 The Set Registry is self-policing.
-Should you see an infraction of this policy, please report it to email@example.com.
+Should you see an infraction of this policy, please report it to [email protected].

 Grade Points, Set Ratings and Weighting

 Set rankings are determined by the grades of the items in the set, the "weight" assigned to each item in the set, and the set's completeness.
 Each item within the set is assigned a weight based on the value of the item in NM-MT condition.
 For example, a 1952 Topps Mickey Mantle would have a much higher weight than a 1952 Topps common.
-If the set contains an ultra rarity, the set may be broken down using a 1-10 scale, with 10 being the greatest weight.
+If the set contains an ultra-rarity, the set may be broken down using a 1-10 scale, with 10 being the greatest weight.
 If the set has little variation in individual item prices, then the scale may be 1-5.
-Weighting for each set is viewable by clicking on the set composite link found on each set page.
+Weighting for each set is viewable by clicking on the set checklist link found on each set page.

 Using the individual item ratings, the grade of each item, the completion percentage and set size, a unique formula is created for each set in the registry.
 To be specific, the weighted grade point average is determined by multiplying the grade of each item listed in a set by the weight of the item.
 (Note that for calculation purposes non-graded authenticated items and "Proof" tickets, regardless of the numeric grade, receive a default grade of 1.
 Proof tickets are not eligible for bonus points.)
 Then these totals are summed and divided by the total sum for weights of those items.
 The final set rating is achieved by dividing the weighted grade sum by the total sum of the weights in the entire set.
 Now, while this is NOT an exact science, the formula should provide an accurate evaluation of each set registered on our site.
 This means you can compare your prized sets to the best the hobby has to offer.